Woldingham Circular via Titsey Place walk

 2. If you have gone straight across the meadow follow the path round to the right in the corner.
 Cross a footbridge over the infant River Eden? and continue past some scrubland.
 Go through another metal kissing gate and along a narrow fenced path between houses to a residential street (Granville Road).
 Ignore the continuation of the footpath opposite and turn left onto the street.

 3. Oxted At the end of Granville Road keep left to go past Oxted Library on Gresham Road.
 At the T-junction by Tandridge Council offices turn right onto Station Road East, which has several possible tea places.
-The station is on the left in 200m, with Costa Coffee and Coughlans Bakery before reaching it and Caffè Nero a little way past it.
+The station is on the left in 200m, with a Costa and Coughlans Bakery before reaching it and Caffè Nero a little way past it.

 4. For trains to London from Platform 1 (and other refreshment places) go through the subway and up steps on the right to the station entrance.
 Café Papillon is the first place on Station Road West; the Oxted Inn is off to the left.